 Landmarks have individual controls allowing you to operate each slide independently of the others.
 This allows you to open and close the slides in the sequence that best fits your needs.
-For example, at roadside rest stops, it's possible to extend the kitchen slide by itself to prepare lunch or grab a snack.
-Note that it's a good idea to let go of the rocker switch as soon as the slide reaches full extension or retraction.
-If you don't, the pump will continue to run under a higher than normal load.
+For example, at

 Exterior Lights

 Flood / Scare Lights / Porch Light / Entry Light